October Health – 2025 Report

 How mental health affects the Non-Conforming demographic differently

-Stresses Affecting Gender Non-Conforming Individuals
+Stresses Affecting Gender Non-Conforming Individuals More Than Other Genders

-1. Social and Workplace Discrimination
+1. Workplace Discrimination and Microaggressions

-2. Misgendering and Erasure
+2. Misgendering and Deadnaming

 Data from October Health